Menu (click on the line item below)

-New TAs – please go to HR asap to set up an account (see “payroll information” below).
+New TAs – please submit the appropriate paperwork to HR asap to set up an account (see “payroll information” below).

 We ask that all graduate students who have a TAship in the winter 2018 term to register for their programs as soon as possible.
 This will allow your Faculty to begin the TA assignments, and allow for a better match between your skills, abilities, previous TA experience and your course assignment.

 If you plan not to take up your TA Fall assignment, please inform your department Graduate Supervisor immediately, and also complete a Leave from Duties form via Carleton Central (if applicable).
 More information can be found by scrolling down on this page.